turingschool/backend-curriculum-site/module4/lessons/asynchronous_js_instructor.md

 ## Materials

-- Partners, one with a * for who should have computer open
+- Assign partners, one with a * for who should have computer open in warm-up
 - Print out Starbucks customer roles/functions, cut in strips
+- Print out and cut up the 4 "Experiments in Ordering" code snippets

 ## Warm Up